conoroshea1996/elderJsTest/src/routes/blog/technical-coding-interviews.md

 ---
-title: "The benefits of using video chat for technical and coding interviews"
+title: 'The benefits of using video chat for technical and coding interviews'
-date: "2017-10-20"
+date: '2017-10-20'
 categories:
-  - "social-recruiting"
+  - 'social-recruiting'
-slug: "technical-coding-interviews"
+slug: 'technical-coding-interviews'
-seoTitle: "The benefits of using video chat for technical and coding interviews"
+seoTitle: 'The benefits of using video chat for technical and coding interviews'
-seoDescription: "Skype interviews might not seem like the most intuitive way of conducting coding interviews, but how can they benefit your recruiting process?"
+seoDescription: 'Skype interviews might not seem like the most intuitive way of conducting coding interviews, but how can they benefit your recruiting process?'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/pexels-photo-270366.jpeg"
+coverImage: '/images/pexels-photo-270366.jpeg'
 ---

 _Skype interviews might not seem like the most intuitive way of conducting coding interviews, but how can they benefit your recruiting process?_